 - the boot protocol (DHCP or static)

 - the static IP address

 - the default router

 - the subnet mask

 - the system time

 - the IEEE 802.1X settings

+- the focus position

 Click Default to reset all settings, including the IP address, to the factory default values.
 This button should be used with caution.
-The Axis product can also be reset to factory default using the control button, see Reset to Factory Default Settings, on page 40.
+The Axis product can also be reset to factory default using the control button, see Reset to factory default settings, on page 48.